echuprikova/ob-visly-project-web/content/home/welcome.md

 ---
 #### Ontology-based Visual Analytics for Agriculture

-###### The EU-funded OB-VISLY project exploits advances in data integration using ontology, data analytics and visulization and analytics providings insight into apple variety testing data.
+###### The EU-funded OB-VISLY project exploits advances in data integration using ontology, data analytics, and visualization, providing insights into apple variety testing data.